Kpler/typescript-katas/typescript-backend-katas/src/streetFighter/README.md

 **The Street Fighters Professional League database**

-It is a CSL file.
-Each line of the CSV files represents a match between two fighters.
+It is a CSV file.
+Each line of the CSV file represents a match between two fighters.
 A fighter has won if he wins two rounds.
 Cf. `sources/sfplDb.csv`.

 In the following example, Chun-Li has won the match, by 2 rounds against 1.
 ```